BretStateham/AzureLabs/Scenario/0-OPTIONAL-SetupDevVM/HOL.md

 1. **Supply values** for the following, then **click the next (right arrow) button to continue**:

+	- **Version Release Date:** Pick the latest date available
 	- **Virtual Machine Name:**  This will be the Windows computer name
 	- **Size:** A **"Medium (2 cores, 3.5GB memory)"** virtual machine should be powerful enough for these labs.
 You can choose a smaller size (to save cores or cost) or a larger size (for better performance) as desired.
-	- **Administrator User Name and Password:** Make a note of the admin credentials if needed.
+	- **Built-In Administrator User Name and Password:** Make a note of the admin credentials if needed.
 You will need to remember these creditentials to log into the Virtual Machine later.

 	![Virtual Machine Configuration](images/04virtual-machine-configuration.png?raw=true "Virtual Machine Configuration")

 	_Virtual Machine Configuration_

+	> **Note:** The user name and password set the credentials for the Windows Built-In Administrator account.

 1. **Supply values as follows** for the new Cloud Service, and **click the next (right arrow) button to continue**: